 - Place a medium-sized pot on the stove and add all ingredients to the pot.

 - Bring the mixture to a boil over high heat, making sure to stir frequently to avoid burning.

 - Once the mixture starts bubbling, reduce to medium heat and continue to stir frequently.

 - Remove the pot from heat when the mixture turns golden brown.
 The consistency of your sugar paste should be similar to hot syrup.
-If it's thick like honey, heat it a little longer.
+If it's thick like honey, it might not stick to the skin—so heat it a little longer.

 - Transfer to a bowl and let the paste cool for 30 minutes.
 The wax should still be warm but easy to manipulate.